Fishbowl counts your inventory daily; GM's JIT line counts it by the minute

 Exactly what you get

 Inventory that tracks the line, not the clock.
 Stock decrements as parts are consumed, min/max comes from real takt-paced demand, and replenishment fires before a shortage can take the line down.
 You stop trading tied-up cash against expedite freight.
-It pairs tightly with a warehouse management system, an ERP, and supply chain software, and feeds business intelligence dashboards for turns and stockout risk.
+It pairs tightly with a warehouse management system, an ERP, and supply chain software, and feeds business intelligence (BI) dashboards for turns and stockout risk.

 How to choose a developer in Oshawa